-6.8 In the case of film exhibitions, the 2003 Act requires a condition to be included in all premises licences and club premises certificates for the admission of children to the exhibition of any film to be restricted in accordance with the recommendations of, currently, the British Board of Film Classification or the Licensing Authority itself.
+- 6.8 In the case of film exhibitions, the 2003 Act requires a condition to be included in all premises licences and club premises certificates for the admission of children to the exhibition of any film to be restricted in accordance with the recommendations of, currently, the British Board of Film Classification or the Licensing Authority itself. - 6.9 It is this Licensing Authority's policy that the grant of a licence authorising the exhibition of any film will be conditional upon such film/s having been classified by the British Board of Film Classification or, exceptionally in the case of an unclassified film, by the Licensing Authority.
+Where the Licensing Authority decides to impose its own classification on a film, it will do so using the guidelines shown at Appendix L.

-- 6.9 It is this Licensing Authority's policy that the grant of a licence authorising the exhibition of any film will be conditional upon such film/s having been classified by the British Board of Film Classification or, exceptionally in the case of an unclassified film, by the Licensing Authority.
-Where the Licensing Authority decides to impose its own classification on a film, it will do so using the guidelines shown at Appendix L. - 6.10 In the case of film exhibitions, the Licensing Authority will expect licence and certificate holders and those who have given notice of a 'permitted temporary activity' to include in their operating schedules those measures that will be implemented for restricting children from viewing age-restricted films classified according to the recommendations of the British Board of Film Classification or, exceptionally, those made by the Licensing Authority. - 6.10 In the case of film exhibitions, applicants should consider appropriate measures that may be implemented for restricting children from viewing age-restricted films classified according to the recommendations of the British Board of Film Classification or, exceptionally, those made by Rochford District Council and, where appropriate, such measures should be included in the operating schedule. - 6.11 The Licensing Authority will require, as a condition of the premises licence, that adult supervisors be vetted to ensure their suitability to work with children and young persons. - 6.12 The Licensing Authority expects that when a licensable activity is held exclusively for children and young persons, that there will be sufficient numbers of staff available who have undertaken an enhanced disclosure check with the CRB, to ensure the safety of those children.
+- 6.10 In the case of film exhibitions applicants should consider appropriate measures that may be implemented for restricting children from viewing age-restricted films classified according to the recommendations of the British Board of Film Classifications, or exceptionally, those made by the Licensing Authority and where appropriate such measures should be included within the operating schedule. - 6.11 The Licensing Authority will require, as a condition of the premises licence, that adult supervisors be vetted to ensure their suitability to work with children and young persons. - 6.12 The Licensing Authority expects that when a licensable activity is held exclusively for children and young persons, that there will be sufficient numbers of staff available who have undertaken an enhanced disclosure check with the CRB, to ensure the safety of those children.
 This does not require each member of staff to have undergone this level of check but the Licensing Authority expects that there should be sufficient members that have, who are then able to supervise others, e.g. there will be one person at the main entrance to the premises who has been subject of advanced disclosure responsible for supervising the searching and checking of children by those who have not. - 6.13 Any searching of children or young persons, other than of outer clothing that can firstly be removed, must always be conducted by someone of the same sex as the child. - 6.14 The Licensing Authority will rarely impose complete bans on access to children.
 In exceptional circumstances, conditions restricting access or excluding children completely may be considered necessary.